mermaid-js/mermaid/docs/stateDiagram.md

 ## States

-A state can be declares in multiple ways.
+A state can be declared in multiple ways.
 The simplest way is to define a state id as a description.

 ```markdown
 stateDiagram